Franklin Drilon: Senate

-When the session resumed in July 2001, Pimentel was replaced by Drilon as Senate President.
-Pimentel bolted the administration coalition and joined forces with the opposition coalition.
 In 2003, administration coalition partner Liberal Party, to which President Arroyo's father, Diosdado Macapagal, served as chairman in the 1960s, invited Drilon to be its member.
 Days later, Drilon was elected chairman of the political party.
 Before the 2004 elections, Drilon invited Senator Rodolfo Biazon to be a party member.
-Biazon bolted Raul Roco's Aksyon Demokratiko (AD) only days after he joined that party's convention to become the Liberal Party's new member.
+Biazon bolted Raul Roco's Aksyon Demokratiko (Aksyon) only days after he joined that party's convention to become a Liberal.

 Drilon had close contacts with President Gloria Macapagal Arroyo since 2001 and actively supported her when she ran for a fresh mandate to occupy the office of the President.
-That relationship ended on July 8, however, when Drilon---together with Biazon and some prominent members of the Liberal Party---decided to withdraw their support for her and asked for her resignation.
+That relationship ended on July 8, however, when Drilon—together with Biazon and some prominent Liberals—decided to withdraw their support for her and asked for her resignation.
 In Arroyo's 2005 State of the Nation Address, Drilon was the only one noticed not applauding throughout the entire program.
 Drilon has been a vocal critic of the NorthRail project, a Chinese government-backed project to overhaul Manila's decrepit railway system.
 The railway was to be the first double-tracked railway in the country, and was expected to eventually extend to Clark in Pampanga and, according to the architects, as far north as San Fernando, La Union.
 During his second term as Senate President, Drilon spearheaded the Senate's confronting the excesses of the executive branch by authorizing the Senate standing committees to conduct inquiries in aid of legislation; he led the Chamber in opposing Executive Order No. 264, which prohibited members of the Cabinet from attending hearings of Congress, the Senate in particular, without permission from the President; he also opposed Proclamation No. 1017, which imposed a state of national emergency in the country.
 The Supreme Court sustained the Senate's stand on the two issues.
 He was hailed by all as the leading defender of the Senate's independence and of its constitutional duties.
 Drilon likewise led the Senate in opposing moves by the House of Representatives to amend the Constitution that would supposedly shift the legislature to a unicameral legislature, abolishing the Senate.
-In 2006, Drilon was succeeded as Senate President by Senator Manny Villar in accordance with a term-sharing agreement they forged in early 2004.